Gironde tourism & sightseeing

-Gironde, in south-west France, has much to offer the visitor: from the grand city of Bordeaux to Dune de Pilat, the largest sand dune in Europe, and from 'classical' coastal resorts like Arcachon to the famous wines of the Medoc and Saint-Emilion vineyards.
+The Gironde department of Aquitaine in south-west France has much to offer the visitor from the grand city of Bordeaux to the largest sand dune in Europe, and from 'classical' coastal resorts like Arcachon to the famous wines of the Medoc and Saint-Emilion vineyards.

 Cote d'Argent - western Gironde

-The 'big attraction' to both the north and south of Arcachon in Gironde is the easy access to the Atlantic coast - extending for over 120 kilometres and known as the Cote d'Argent - and the numerous attractive beaches and resorts, including the well known resort of Lacanau.
+To both the north and south of Arcachon you have easy access to the Atlantic coast which extends for over 120 kilometres and is almost one continuous sandy beach backed by large dunes.
+Along the coast there are numerous attractive resorts including the well known resort of Lacanau.

-Just inland from the coast there are a series of extensive lakes, formed from water 'trapped' behind the sand dunes.
+Just inland from the coast in Gironde and easily accessible if you are staying in one of the resorts, there are a series of lakes formed by the water 'trapped' behind the sand dunes.
 These include the lakes of Hourtin-Carcans, Lacanau, Parentis, Aureilhan and Cazaux.
 Leisure industries have developed around these lakes, based on sailing and lake beaches (which avoid the dramatic waves of the Atlantic beaches).

-The Bordeaux region 'hall of fame' for vineyards includes Medoc, Bordeaux Superieur, Fronsac, Saint-Emilion, Pomerol, and Entre-Deux-Mers among others) with the Bergerac region immediately to the east.
-Clearly there is much for wine enthusiasts to enjoy!
+The Bordeaux region 'hall of fame' of vineyards includes Medoc, Bordeaux Superieur, Fronsac, Saint-Emilion, Pomerol, Margaux and Entre-Deux-Mers among others, with the Bergerac region immediately to the east.

 East of Bordeaux a particularly lovely town can be seen at Saint-Emilion, a beautiful historical town (listed as a UNESCO World heritage Site), running up the hill and looking out across the Gironde vineyards, with a very great reputation for its wine.

-Other suggested visits in this region include the historic town of La Reole, the bastide town at Sauveterre-de-Guyenne and the Abbey of Saint Ferme - see Pellegrue for details - these towns follow the Dropt river valley.
+Other suggested places to visit in this region include the historic town of La Reole (our favourite town in the region) and the bastide town at Sauveterre-de-Guyenne.
+These towns are in the valley of the river Dropt which continues into Lot-et-Garonne to the east - see Dropt valley for details.
 Further south you can visit the cathedral at Bazas.

 French version: Gironde (Francais)